AbyssalSoda/Obsidian-Canvas-Thumbnails/README.md

 This plugin aims to:
 - Add support for .blend files
 - Add support for .psd files
-- Add
 - Allow users to choose between file types to add to obsidian vault vs simple links
-- Allow users to choose their own thumbnail if they don't like the default ones provided by the files
+- Allow users to choose their own thumbnail if they don't like the default ones provided by the native files
 - Allow custom scale for viewing different file types .blend .clip .pdf .psd so forth

 ## First time Installing?